 - avoid sexual practices that might risk blood contact including trauma, during menstruation, or in presence of genital ulcers.

-- Hepatitis C management in primary care has changed BPAC, 2019
+- Hepatitis C management in primary care has changed BPAC, NZ, 2019